efliks/MolarisTools/README.md

 git clone https://github.com/mfx9/MolarisTools.git
 ```

-Or download the ZIP package from this website.
-In the next step, adjust
+Or download and unpack the ZIP package from this website.
+In the next
-your PYTHONPATH variable so it points to the location of MolarisTools, for
+step, adjust your PYTHONPATH variable so it points to the location
-example (in Bash):
+of MolarisTools, for example (in Bash):

 ```
 export PYTHONPATH=${HOME}/MolarisTools:${PYTHONPATH}